nms1s/the-landing-page/README.md

-THE LANDING PAGE
+# **THE LANDING PAGE - STOICISM** #

-- by The Odin Project
+### for The Odin Project ###

+My first webpage created as a student of The Odin Project that briefly goes over Stoic quotes and its most notable representatives throughout history.